jeffoconnell/naics-json/README.md

 ```

 #### To stdout
-There are two arguments --in (the csv file) and --out (your new json file)
+There is one arguments --in (the csv file)

 ```bash
 python3 naicsToJson.py --in ./naics.csv